Based on 25,519 Actual Mattress Owner Experiences

 Memory foam hybrid mattresses most often refer to mattresses consisting of both innersprings and memory foam (at least two inches).
 These beds often use sophisticated coils which minimize motion transfer.
 And their use of memory foam also helps to keep motion localized.

 For latex mattresses, motion isolation can vary due mostly to processing type.
 Dunlop-processed latex tends to provide mostly good motion isolation, while talalay-processed latex tends to provide no better than fair isolation.

-Air beds with dual air chambers (one for each side of the bed) generally have fair-to-good motion isolation because the separateness of the chambers limits motion transfer.
-Air beds with a single air chamber, however, tend to have poor motion isolation.
-The presence of memory foam and or latex on an air bed helps to reduce motion transfer.
+Airbeds with dual air chambers (one for each side of the bed) generally have fair-to-good motion isolation because the separation of the chambers limits motion transfer.
+Airbeds with a single air chamber, however, tend to have poor motion isolation.
+The presence of at least two inches of memory foam on an airbed may help to reduce motion transfer somewhat.

 Motion isolation can vary for innerspring beds depending mainly on spring / coil type.
 Bonnell / open coils and continuous coils tend to provide fair-to-poor motion isolation, while the more sophisticated coils – such as pocket or offset – tend to provide fair to good isolation.

 Futon mattresses that are filled entirely with cotton / fiber or cotton / foam generally provide better motion isolation than those with innerspring support.